advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/whatsapp.md

 ![](/assets/device_status.png)

-Get the API keys to Notification
+At the API keys to copy Token to Notification

 Security notice: Do not share or publicly expose the API keys with 3rd party users or websites!